 In this post, I will give you all my best blog SEO tips on creating content optimized to rank highly in search engine results.
 If SEO boggles your mind, strap in and get ready to learn everything that will take your blogging game to the next level.

-Investing your time in SEO means you will finally start making money or getting tremendous search traffic if done properly each and every time you write a post.
+Investing your time in SEO means you will finally start making money or getting tremendous search traffic if done properly each and every time you write a blog post.

-SEO requires you to connect your blog to Google Analytics and Google Search Console.
-These tools help you to know your traffic and see what queries people are using to find your blog.
+Good search engine optimization requires you to connect your blog to Google Analytics and Google Search Console.
+These tools are free and help you to understand your traffic and see what queries people are using to find your blog.
 You NEED these tools.

 If you’re clueless on how to install these tools and what you should be looking for in them, join my free 5-day blog traffic challenge where I use video tutorials to show you exactly how to get everything set up.